aeris-lab/GreenCube/README.md

 # TOPSIS Scheduler for Kubernetes

 ## Overview
 TOPSIS Scheduler is an energy-aware and performance-optimized custom Kubernetes scheduler that implements the TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution) multi-criteria decision-making method.
-This capstone project demonstrates how multi-criteria decision-making can enhance Kubernetes scheduling to optimize for both performance and energy efficiency.
+This research project demonstrates how multi-criteria decision-making can enhance Kubernetes scheduling to optimize for both performance and energy efficiency.

 The scheduler extends Kubernetes' resource management capabilities by considering multiple criteria when placing pods, including: